Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A SysOps administrator is helping a development team deploy an application to AWS Trie AWS CloudFormat on temp ate includes an Amazon Linux EC2 Instance an Amazon Aurora DB cluster and a hard coded database password that must be rotated every 90 days.
 What is the MOST secure way to manage the database password?

-- [x] Use the AWS SecretsManager Secret resource with the `GenerateSecretString` property to automatically generate a password.
-Use the AWS SecretsManager `RotationSchedule` resource to define a rotation schedule for the password.
+- [x] Use the AWS Secrets Manager Secret resource with the `GenerateSecretString` property to automatically generate a password.
+Use the AWS Secrets Manager `RotationSchedule` resource to define a rotation schedule for the password.
 Configure the application to retrieve the secret from AWS Secrets Manager to access the database.
-- [ ] Use the AWS SecretsManager Secret resource with the `SecretString` property.
-Accept a password as a CloudFormation parameter.
-Use the `AllowedPattern` property of the CloudFormaton parameter to require a minimum length, uppercase and lowercase letters and special characters.
+- [ ] Use the AWS Secrets Manager Secret resource with the `SecretString` property.
+Accept a password as a `CloudFormation` parameter.
+Use the `AllowedPattern` property of the `CloudFormaton` parameter to require a minimum length, uppercase and lowercase letters and special characters.
 Configure the application to retrieve the secret from AWS Secrets Manager to access the database.
-- [ ] Use the AWS SSM Parameter resource.
-Accept input as a `CloudFormation` parameter to store the parameter as a secure sting.
+- [ ] Use the `AWS::SSM::Parameter` resource.
+Accept input as a `CloudFormation` parameter to store the parameter as a secure string.
 Configure the application to retrieve the parameter from AWS Systems Manager Parameter Store to access the database.
-- [ ] Use the AWS SSM Parameter resource.
+- [ ] Use the `AWS::SSM::Parameter` resource.
 Accept input as a `CloudFormation` parameter to store the parameter as a string.
 Configure the application to retrieve the parameter from AWS Systems Manager Parameter Store to access the database.

 ### An application team uses an Amazon Aurora MySQL DB cluster with one Aurora Replica.
-The application team notices that the application read performance degrades when user connections exceed 200.
-The number of user connections is typically consistent around 180. with occasional sudden increases above 200 connections.
+The application team notices that the application read performance degrades when user connections exceed `200`.
+The number of user connections is typically consistent around `180`. with occasional sudden increases above `200` connections.
 The application team wants the application to automatically scale as user demand increases or decreases.
 Which solution will meet these requirements?

 - [ ] Migrate to a new Aurora multi-master DB cluster.
 Modify the application database connection string.
-- [ ] Modify the DB cluster by changing to serverless mode whenever user connections exceed 200.
+- [ ] Modify the DB cluster by changing to serverless mode whenever user connections exceed `200`.
-- [x] Create an auto scaling policy with a target metric of 195 DatabaseConnections.
+- [x] Create an auto scaling policy with a target metric of `195` `DatabaseConnections`.
 - [ ] Modify the DB cluster by increasing the Aurora Replica instance size.

 ### A company's SysOps administrator has created an Amazon EC2 instance with custom software that will be used as a template for all new EC2 instances across multiple AWS accounts.
 The Amazon Elastic Block Store (Amazon EBS) volumes that are attached to the EC2 instance are encrypted with AWS managed keys.
 The SysOps administrator creates an Amazon Machine Image (AMI) of the custom EC2 instance and plans to share the AMI with the company's other AWS accounts.
 The company requires that all AMIs are encrypted with AWS Key Management Service (AWS KMS) keys and that only authorized AWS accounts can access the shared AMIs.
 Which solution will securely share the AMI with the other AWS accounts?

-- [ ] In the account where the AMI was created, create a customer master key (CMK).
-Modify the key policy to provide kms:DescribeKey, kms ReEncrypf, kms:CreateGrant, and kms:Decrypt permissions to the AWS accounts that the AMI will be shared with.
+- [ ] In the account where the AMI was created, create a customer managed KMS key.
+Modify the key policy to provide `kms:DescribeKey`, `kms:ReEncrypt*`, `kms:CreateGrant`, and `kms:Decrypt` permissions to the AWS accounts that the AMI will be shared with.
 Modify the AMI permissions to specify the AWS account numbers that the AMI will be shared with.
-- [x] In the account where the AMI was created, create a customer master key (CMK).
-Modify the key policy to provide kms:DescribeKey, kms:ReEncrypt*. kms:CreateGrant, and kms;Decrypt permissions to the AWS accounts that the AMI will be shared with.
-Create a copy of the AMI. and specify the CMK.
+- [x] In the account where the AMI was created, create a customer managed KMS key.
+Modify the key policy to provide `kms:DescribeKey`, `kms:ReEncrypt*`, `kms:CreateGrant`, and `kms:Decrypt` permissions to the AWS accounts that the AMI will be shared with.
+Create a copy of the AMI, and specify the KMS key.
 Modify the permissions on the copied AMI to specify the AWS account numbers that the AMI will be shared with.
-- [ ] In the account where the AMI was created, create a customer master key (CMK).
-Modify the key policy to provide kms:DescrlbeKey, kms:ReEncrypt kms:CreateGrant, and kms:Decrypt permissions to the AWS accounts that the AMI will be shared with.
-Create a copy of the AMI. and specify the CMK.
+- [ ] In the account where the AMI was created, create a customer managed KMS key.
+Modify the key policy to provide `kms:DescribeKey`, `kms:ReEncrypt*`, `kms:CreateGrant`, and `kms:Decrypt` permissions to the AWS accounts that the AMI will be shared with.
+Create a copy of the AMI, and specify the KMS key.
 Modify the permissions on the copied AMI to make it public.
-- [ ] In the account where the AMI was created, modify the key policy of the AWS managed key to provide kms:DescnbeKey. kms:ReEncrypt kms:CreateGrant, and kms:Decrypt permissions to the AWS accounts that the AMI will be shared with.
+- [ ] In the account where the AMI was created, modify the key policy of the AWS managed key to provide `kms:DescribeKey`, `kms:ReEncrypt*`, `kms:CreateGrant`, and `kms:Decrypt` permissions to the AWS accounts that the AMI will be shared with.
 Modify the AMI permissions to specify the AWS account numbers that the AMI will be shared with.

 ### A company has an application that uses an Amazon Elastic File System (Amazon EFS) file system.
 A recent incident that involved an application logic error corrupted several files.
 The company wants to improve its ability to back up and recover the EFS file system.
 The company must be able to recover individual files rapidly.
 Which solution meets these requirements MOST cost-effectively?